-The Queensland Government has established Jobs Queensland, as an independent statutory authority providing strategic industry advice to government on skills demand and future workforce planning.
+The Queensland Government has established Jobs Queensland, as an independent statutory entity providing strategic industry advice to government on skills demand and future workforce planning.

 Jobs Queensland Act 2015 (PDF, 380KB) outlines the organisation's legislated functions and board structure.